backdrop-contrib/simplesamlphp_auth/README.md

 know the names of the attributes that your SP will be making available to the module in order to map them into Backdrop CMS.

+You can also refer to (and contribute to) the documentation in [the Wiki](https://github.com/backdrop-contrib/simplesamlphp_auth/wiki).

 Issues
 ------